Quantum Markovian master equations: resonance theory shows validity for all time scales

 We give the corresponding precise statement and proof of it here in \eqref{mh4}.

 An approximate system dynamics valid for all times was constructed \cite{JP1}, using a semigroup with a generator depending on all powers of $\lambda$, but which is not asymptotically exact, and which is not shown to be CPT.
-In contrast, we show here that the approximation by the CPT semigroup given by the free dynamics plus the Davies generator, which is merely {\em quadratic in $\lambda$}, works for all times.
+In contrast, we show here that the approximation by the CPT semigroup given by the free dynamics plus the Davies generator, which is merely {\em quadratic in $\lambda$}, works for all times already.
 By adding higher orders in $\lambda$ to the generator, we achieve an {\em asymptotically exact CPT semigroup}.

+In this work, we only consider time independent Hamiltonians, but the resonance theory has also been applied to time dependent ones, see \cite{MS,AF, BMPS}.

-Of course, non markovian effects play an important role in quantum physics and are heavily studied (see for instance the review \cite{RHP}).
-A refined weak coupling limit which captures non-markovian effects has been developed in \cite{R}.
+Of course, non Markovian effects play an important role in quantum physics and are heavily studied (see for instance the reviews \cite{RHP, BLPV}).
+A refined weak coupling limit which captures non-Markovian effects has been developed in \cite{R}.
 It will be interesting to examine how our resonance theory will contribute to this line of study.